TheHutGroup/Horizon-Public-Docs/examples/returns/complete_return.md

 }
 ```

+- `orderNumber`: the order number.
+- `retailerCode`: the retailer code.
 - `returnId`: the ZigZag return Id for the return.
 - `carrierServiceId`: the Id of the carrier service chosen by the customer for this return.
 - `numberOfProducts`: the cumulative quantity of all items to be sent via the chosen carrier service.